jameswniu/multi-intent-ai-chatbot/README.md

 # Multi-Intent AI Chatbot Assistant

 ### Executive Summary
 This solution equips service teams with a single AI assistant that can answer both **product questions** and **account-specific inquiries** with speed, accuracy, and compliance.

-It merges **retrieval-augmented generation ("RAG")** for documentation with **secure data access** for structured contract data.
+It merges **retrieval-augmented generation** for documentation with **secure data access** for structured contract data.
 The design moves from a short proof-of-value pilot to a governed, enterprise-scale deployment using production-ready AI, data, and cloud services already common in analytics organizations.

 ---